Indexing as many pages on your website as possible can be very tempting for marketers who are trying to boost their search engine authority.

 Bottom line: If you notice that your page is still appearing in Google's search results even with the "noindex" tag, it's probably because Google hasn't crawled your site since you added the tag.
 You can request that Google recrawl your page using the Fetch as Google tool.

 Also, note that some search engines' web crawlers might interpret these directives differently than Google does, so it's possible that your page might still appear in results from other search engines.
 But for Google, it'll work just fine -- once it does get around to crawling your website.
+If you want to learn about how search engines crawl, index and serve content take our course in SEO.

 Regardless, you'll be able to sleep a little easier knowing you’ve ultimately made your website a better place for your marketing.